privateprep/coding-space-website/src/pages/programs/fall.md

     textColor: "#264548"
     textAlign: center
     bgColor: "#ffffff"
-    heading: Head Back to The Coding Space This Fall
+    heading: September 11, 2023 - January 27, 2024
     mdContent: >-
-      ### Join Our Community of Coders
+      ## Fall in Love with Coding at The Coding Space

       This fall, we’re excited to welcome you back to The Coding Space.
 Whether you’re joining us at one of our in-person locations or meeting up with classmates for virtual lessons, we’re looking forward to laughing, learning, and--of course--coding with you!
-Here’s what we’re offering this fall:
+Read below for what we’re offering this fall
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"